llord1/llord1.github.io/_posts/2020-07-08-Affiliation.md

 ---
 layout: post
-title: "Love and belonging needs: topics related to Affiliation"
+title: "Love and belonging needs can be explored as topics related to Affiliation"
 description: "Love and belonging needs: Affiliation"
 ---

-## __*Love and belonging needs*__ can be explored as topics related to __*Affiliation*__.

-## Product #1
+## Affiliation through Language:

 How effective has the vocabulary of Indian origin been in its contribution to St. Lucian Creole Vocabulary?
 Are the words strictly isolated to food, and a few racial descriptors?

+### Hypothesis:
-### Hypothesis: Vocabulary of Indian origin are present in low rates and strictly isolated to food and racial descriptors.
+Vocabulary of Indian origin are present in low rates and strictly isolated to food and racial descriptors.

-### Null hypothesis: Vocabulary of Indian origin has no effect on beyond food and racial descriptors.
+### Null hypothesis:
+Vocabulary of Indian origin has no effect on beyond food and racial descriptors.

 ### Commentary: